awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-request-signing.md

 }
 ```

-If you prefer the high\-level REST client, which offers most of the same features and simpler code, try the following sample, which also uses the [AWS Request Signing Interceptor](https://github.com/awslabs/aws-request-signing-apache-interceptor):
+If you prefer the high\-level REST client, which offers most of the same features and simpler code, try the following sample, which also uses the [Amazon Web Services Request Signing Interceptor](https://github.com/awslabs/aws-request-signing-apache-interceptor):

 ```
 import org.apache.http.HttpHost;